sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-Buzzer/README.md

 Grove Beginner kit for Arudino

-This example shows how to drive the buzzer.
+This example shows how to drive the buzzer and play notes.